A Wildwoods Campaign Prologue

 Arthrose, happy to have reached the relative safety of the nearby woods before his opponent, is craving a strong, bone warming drink from the distant Ghost Archipelago.

-Arthrose and his warband, having reached the Wildwoods (table edge) first, will get a free deployment activation in the beginning of the 1st scenario in the Wildwoods campaign The Tower of Storms.
+Having reached the Wildwoods (table edge) first, Arthrose will get a free deployment activation in the beginning of the 1st scenario in the Wildwoods campaign The Tower of Storms.
 No wizards or soldiers were harmed in the process.

 Thus begins the long and perilous journey to the Wildwoods east of Frostgrave.
 Soon our wizards would emerge on a vast plain of never ending marshes they would need to cross.